riieeya/crypto-wallet/README.md

-Crypto Wallet 💰
-A modern, simple cryptocurrency wallet built to manage your crypto easily and securely.
+A Web based wallet with solana and Ethereum blockchains